跳到主要内容

 Lifecycle Events

 A Nest application, as well as every application element, has a lifecycle managed by Nest.
-Nest provides lifecycle hooks that give visibility into key lifecycle events, and the ability to act (run registered code on your module, injectable or controller) when they occur.
+Nest provides lifecycle hooks that give visibility into key lifecycle events, and the ability to act (run registered code on your modules, providers or controllers) when they occur.

 Lifecycle sequence